Welcome to Santa Fe Waystation Food Pantry

-We are already seeing an increase in households seeking assistance and we anticipate our numbers will continue to grow during this health crisis.
+We continue to see an increase in households seeking assistance during this health crisis.
 Contributing funds is the best way to help.
 Money allows us to purchase additional food and supplies as we work to ensure men, women and children facing hunger have nourishing food during difficult times like these.

 Santa Fe Waystation values the health and well-being of our volunteers, guests and the community at large.
 As you are aware, the country and our community has been impacted by this pandemic.
 We are closely monitoring the situation, taking necessary precautions to help make sure that food and product remain safe and building contingency plans to keep our doors open and food moving to those in need.